Missouri Probation and Parole Cannabis

 - Article XIV protects medical patients in many areas, but supervision terms often require obeying all laws (including federal law).

-- Before using, many clients seek a modification of supervision (court order) allowing medical cannabis.
+- Before using, many people seek a modification of supervision (court order) allowing medical cannabis.

 - Never use or possess contrary to your current written conditions; get written approval first.